VanZhupi222/gusto-image-capture/README.md

       -   In a **dark environment**, it looks for a significant presence of warm skin-like tones, assuming these indicate a person.
       -   In a **bright environment**, it does the opposite.
 It checks that the image is not dominated by red colors, which helps to filter out photos of inanimate red objects.

-  Here is a simplified code example from the `detectFaces` function in `useFaceDetection.ts` that shows this logic:

 ### State Management

 - **Tool**: Zustand, a simple state management library.
 The store is defined in `src/store/index.ts`.